RafaelGSS/blog/priv/posts/performance-methodologies.md

 ## Methodologies

-This section will describe three of most used methodologies.
-Apply a methodology due performance issues is needed, and there is no rule to choose the best approach, I would say that past experiences and knowledge in the software definitely will help with that.
+This section will describe three of the most used methodologies.
+Apply a methodology when performance issues start showing up; there is no rule about choosing the best approach.
+I would say that past experiences and knowledge in the software definitely will help with that.

 ### USE